Bang Bang (Squeeze song): Release

 "Bang Bang" was released as the second single from the band's debut album, following "Take Me I'm Yours", the other song on the album that the band produced without Cale.
 Tilbrook later commented, "We recorded both this and 'Take Me I'm Yours' when John was ill and they ended up as the two singles from the album, which tells you all you need to know really".
 The song peaked at number 49 on the UK Singles Chart.

-Due to the Difford and Tilbrook's distaste for the song, it has largely been omitted from compilation albums.
-Despite this, the band has occasionally revived the song in its live setlists starting in 2012.
+Due to Difford and Tilbrook's distaste for the song, it has largely been omitted from compilation albums.
+Despite this, the group have occasionally revived the song in their live setlists, starting in 2012.
 In an interview from that year, Difford reflected, "What's been happening over the last five years is, Glenn and I are re-investigating our history, and we're putting songs in the set that I never, ever thought we'd be playing at this stage in our lives—songs like 'Revue' and 'The Knack' and 'Bang Bang'.
 We felt that we had to move on, and to move on we sort of moved back."